zaj6827/08-vanilla-rest-api/README.md

 * create a custom url parser module that returns a promise and uses the NodeJS `url` and `querystring` modules to parse the request url
 * create a router constructor that handles requests to `GET`, `POST`, `PUT`, and `DELETE` requests
 * create a storage module that will store resources by their schema type (ex: note) and id

+## Tests _make an attempt at TDD today!!_
+* write a test to ensure that your api returns a status code of 404 for routes that have not been registered
+* write tests to ensure the `/api/simple-resource-name` endpoint responds as described for each condition below:
+ * `GET`: test 404, it should respond with 'not found' for valid requests made with an id that was not found
+ * `GET`: test 400, it should respond with 'bad request' if no id was provided in the request
+  * _note: this will need to change if you complete the bonus point_
+ * `GET`: test 200, it should contain a response body for a request made with a valid id
+ * `POST`: test 400, it should respond with 'bad request' if no request body was provided or the body was invalid
+ * `POST`: test 201, it should respond with the body content for a post request with a valid body
+ * `PUT`: test 400, it should respond with 'bad request' if no request body was provided or the body was invalid
+ * `PUT`: test 204, it should respond with no body content for a put request with a valid body
+ * `DELETE`: test 400, it should respond with 'bad request' if no resource id was provided
+ * `DELETE`: test 404, it should respond with 'not found' for valid requests made with an id that was not found
+ * `DELETE`: test 204, it should respond with no body content for a request request with a valid resource id

 ## Server Endpoints
 ### `/api/simple-resource-name`